-Ingress and egress to the subject property for the five severed residential lots and the retained parcel is to be gained from Sandy Bay Road and/or Gilwood Park Drive.
+Ingress and egress to the subject property for the five severed residential lots is to be exclusively from Gilwood Park Drive and may be gained from Sandy Bay Road for the retained parcel.
 The subject property is located on two-lane paved Town roads with a rural cross-section.
 The roadway width for both Town roads at this location is 20 m.
-The posted speed limit is 60 km/hr.
+The posted speed limits in the area are 50 and 60 km/hr.